kgori/sigfit/README.md

 For solutions to some of the problems that may arise during installation, see the __[Troubleshooting installation](#troubleshooting-installation)__ section.

-#### Troubleshooting installation

-Problem:

-    Error: 'rstan_config' is not an exported object from 'namespace:rstantools'

-The arguments `build_vignettes` and `build_opts` are necessary for the package vignette to be built.

-For solutions to some of the problems that may arise during installation, see the __[Troubleshooting installation](#troubleshooting-installation)__ section.

 ## Usage guide